TalyaBenAtar/TaskSprout/README.md

 - Set your name and upload a profile picture.
 - View XP total, task breakdown, achievements.
 - Navigate to **Forest** and **Achievements**.
+- Sign out of your user (firebase authorization).

 ### 🌲 **Forest Page**
 - Every task you claim becomes a plant 🌱.
-- Status determines the plant's appearance.
+- Status determines the plant's appearance and stage of growth.
 - Plants have permanent screen positions.
-- "Sprouted!" toast and sound for new plants.
+- "Sprouted!" toast and sound for new plants or status changes.
-- DONE plants get removed if the forest is full.
+- DONE plants get automatically removed if the forest is full to make space for new plants.

 ### 🏆 **Achievements**
 - 16 achievements with custom icons, XP, and progress tracking.
 - Includes: first task done, 10 tasks done, join 5 boards, etc.
 - In-app popup + confetti + sound on unlock.
-- Visual progress bars and unlock indicators.
+- Visual progress bars and unlock indicators per achievement.

 ---